darkwhispering/EP-Hashimage/readme.txt

 * flickr
 * pic.twitter.com.

-Adding more services is quite easy and can be done on request.
 URL’s are being curled and cached for 10-12 minutes using the Wordpress Transients API.

 The plugin, when enabled, exposes a template tag which you can add to your theme: